Finding a Top Financial Advisor Firm in Illinois

 The firm’s biggest group of clients are individuals, though it also has high-net-worth individuals as clients.
 It also serves banks, investment companies, pension plans, government entities and other investment companies.
 The firm requires a minimum investment of $500,000.

 Zacks Investment Management, Inc. Background

 Zacks Investment Management (ZIM) was founded in 1992 by Ben Zacks.
 Previously, Ben Zacks co-founded Zacks Investment Research (ZIR) in 1978.
 ZIR still wholly owns ZIM.
-ZIR is owned by Ben Zacks and Mitch Zacks.
-Ben and Mitch both still work at the firm as principals and senior portfolio managers.
+Ben Zacks and Mitch Zacks own ZIR.
+Both still work at the firm as principals and senior portfolio managers.

-Services offered by the firm include financial planning, asset allocation and investing.
+Services the firm offers include financial planning, asset allocation and investing.
 It uses its parent company, Zacks Investment Research, as a resource.
 The firm also has a regularly updated blog where its principals offer their thoughts on the stock market and the world of investing.

 Zacks Investment Management, Inc. Investing Strategy